srinandini8/band-name-generator/README.md

 # band-name-generator
 # generating a new band name using pet name and city name
-# using python creating a band name generator program
+# using python programming creating a band name generator program
 # code
 print("Welcome to the Band Name Generator.")